Upcycled ingredients - the land of opportunities, what if we organize a contest?

 What would be the prize?

-We believe that the ability to make the change is the biggest prize, so asked our partners to offer such prizes that can move your efforts forward.
-Ideally - trials at R&D Pilot plant.
+We believe that the ability to make real change is the biggest prize.
+So we asked our partners to offer prizes that can move your efforts forward:

 ———————— About PLANETARIANS ———————